Hazel Irvine: Broadcasting career

 Irvine covered golf for the BBC as a reporter and presenter for 25 years, finishing with the Masters in April 2017.

 Irvine also presented the 2019 Netball World Cup from Liverpool for the BBC.

 She was appointed Member of the Order of the British Empire (MBE) in the 2024 New Year Honours for services to sport and charity.

 Other interests

 Irvine also works as a media-trainer and after-dinner speaker.

 Personal life

-Irvine claims to have married her long-term boyfriend at a private ceremony in Scotland in 2008.
+Irvine married her long-term boyfriend at a private ceremony in Scotland in 2008.
 The couple live in London with their daughter, who was born in 2008.